boudicca-events/boudicca.events/SEMANTIC_CONVENTIONS.md

 * `free`: a free event which neither requires registration nor a ticket
 * `registration`: an event which requires a free registration
+* `pre-sales-only`: an event which can only be entered when buying a ticket in advance
 * `ticket`: a paid event which requires a ticket

 #### type